Gab0/nutshell-website/content/home.md

 * Web services
 * HPC deployments
 * High performance software development with C and Rust
-* Highly abstract software development with Haskell
+* Functional data processing pipelines and parsers with Haskell